Why Promotions Feel Political (And What to Do About It)

 Not all projects are created equal.
 Some are invisible grunt work.
 Others have high visibility with leadership.

-This doesn't mean avoiding important-but-invisible work.
+This does not mean avoiding important-but-invisible work.
 It means being intentional about balance.
-If you only take on invisible work, you'll be invisible.
+If you only take on invisible work, you will be invisible.
+And when you do handle invisible-but-critical work, document it explicitly so the value is not lost.

-Ask yourself: "Who will know about this if I succeed?
-Who will be impacted?"
+Ask yourself before taking a project: "Who will know about this if I succeed?
+Who will be impacted?
+How will I tell that story?"

 Let Others Advocate for You

-- Make peers successful and they'll speak well of you
+- Make your peers successful and they will speak well of you without being asked

-When your manager says "I've heard great things from multiple people," that's stronger than any self-assessment.
+When your manager says "I have heard great things from multiple people, not just me," that is stronger than any self-assessment and harder for the committee to discount.

 The Trap to Avoid

-There's a version of this advice that goes too far.
+There is a version of this advice that goes too far.
 Engineers who optimize purely for visibility become exhausting.
 They take credit for others' work.
-They seek spotlight projects while dumping grunt work on others.
+They seek spotlight projects while dumping grunt work on colleagues.
+They narrate everything they do in Slack whether it is useful or not.

 The goal is to make your real contributions visible, not to manufacture the appearance of contributions.
-There's a difference between self-advocacy and self-promotion.
+There is a meaningful difference between self-advocacy and self-promotion — between helping decision-makers understand what you actually did, and performing work for an audience.

 Authenticity matters.
-People can sense when you're performing.
-Build visibility that's consistent with who you actually are.
+People can sense when you are performing.
+Build visibility that is consistent with who you actually are and the work you actually do.

 When the Politics Are Actually Broken

-Sometimes, the problem isn't you.
+Sometimes the problem is not you.
 Some environments are genuinely toxic:

 - Favorites who get promoted regardless of merit

-If you've tried everything in this article and nothing works, the environment might be the problem.
+If you have tried everything in this article and nothing moves, the environment might be the problem.

-Ask yourself: Are other people with strong track records getting promoted?
+Ask yourself: Are other strong performers getting promoted?
 Is there a pattern of recognition for good work?
-Do people get clear feedback on gaps?
+Do people receive clear, specific feedback on gaps — not just "not yet ready"?
+Is the rubric written down anywhere?

 The Mindset Shift

-Here's the reframe that helps: visibility isn't about gaming the system.
-It's about helping the system work correctly.
+Here is the reframe that helps: visibility is not about gaming the system.
+It is about helping the system work correctly.

 If you do great work that no one sees, the company is worse off.
-They're not rewarding their best contributors.
-They're promoting the wrong people.
+They are not rewarding their best contributors.
+They are promoting the wrong people for the wrong reasons.

 Your work deserves to be seen.
-That's not ego.
-That's reality.
+That is not ego.
+That is reality.

 Own Your Career Narrative

-Seekersy helps you document your impact consistently, so you're never scrambling to remember what you accomplished.
+Seekersy helps you document your impact consistently, so you are never scrambling to remember what you accomplished.
 Build the evidence that makes your contributions undeniable.

 How close are you to your next promotion?